hudec117/sf-data-backup/CONTRIBUTING.md

  - `Salesforce:Username` is the username of the user you want to login as.
 DEVELOPMENT ONLY
  - `Salesforce:Password` is the password of the user you want to login as.
 DEVELOPMENT ONLY
  - `Salesforce:ExportService:Page` is the relative URL in Salesforce Classic to the Weekly Export Service page.
- - `Salesforce:ExportService:Regex` is the Regex used to extract the relative export download links from the page Weekly Export Service page.
+ - `Salesforce:ExportService:Regex` is the Regex used to extract the relative export download links from the Weekly Export Service page.
-   - The code looks for a capture group called `relurl`
+   - The code uses values from a capture group called `relurl`

+### WSDL & Service Reference Generation

+The service reference has already been generated and committed to the repo, in the unlikely event it needs to be regenerated, follow these steps:

+1. In `src/SfDataBackup/WSDL` execute `dotnet-svcutil partner.wsdl --sync --namespace *,SfDataBackup.WSDL --outputFile Partner.cs`
+2. Move `src/SfDataBackup/WSDL/ServiceReference/Partner.cs` to `src/SfDataBackup/WSDL/Partner.cs`
+3. Delete `src/SfDataBackup/WSDL/ServiceReference` folder
+4. Search and replace all occurences of `[][]` with `[]` in `src/SfDataBackup/WSDL/Partner.cs` (to avoid runtime error)